 Knowing which cheeses to buy, whether for a tasting party or just for snacking, can feel like a challenge.
-With so many styles and so many makers, how do you know which cheese to purchase?
+With so many styles, from mild types like cottage cheese to funky blue-veined cheeses, how do you know which cheese to purchase?

 Luckily, it’s easier than ever to shop for artisan cheese, whether you’re looking at the supermarket or shopping online.

 How to Buy Cheese at a Cheese Shop